Blog

 Developing Systems Based on Large Language Models

-Langchain represents a cutting-edge open-source framework designed for building applications powered by LLMs.
+LangChain represents a cutting-edge open-source framework designed for building applications powered by LLMs.
 It simplifies the development process, enabling developers to create context-aware, reasoning applications that leverage company data and APIs.

-Langchain not only facilitates the building and deployment of AI applications but also provides tools for monitoring and improving their performance, enabling developers to deliver high-quality, reliable solutions.
+LangChain not only facilitates the building and deployment of AI applications but also provides tools for monitoring and improving their performance, enabling developers to deliver high-quality, reliable solutions.

 Microsoft Copilot Studio